brucemack/kc1fsz-tjdcr/README.md

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try it in this style.

+My [KiCAD schematic is here](https://github.com/brucemack/kc1fsz-tjdcr/blob/main/hw/tjdcr-1/plots/tjdcr-1.pdf) if you want to have a look.
+I've tried to use the official parts reference numbers are much as possible.

 Modification Notes
 ==================